 After school detention can be given by the administration for disciplinary problems that would not be serious enough for suspension or expulsion.
-After school detention for grades 6-8 will be from 3:05 p.m. until 4:35 p.m. and operate on Tuesdays and Thursdays during the week as determined by the administration.
-After school detention in for grades K-5 will be from 3:05 p.m. to 4:00 p.m. and will operate on Thursdays during the week as determined by the administration.
+After school detention for grades 5-8 will be from 3:05 p.m. until 4:00 p.m. and operate on Tuesdays and Thursdays during the week as determined by the administration.
 Students who serve after school detention will be responsible for their own transportation home.
 Students will be notified as least one day ahead of time prior to serving After School Detention.
 Students must receive prior permission from the office if they cannot attend an assigned detention.
 If permission is not obtained, the absence will be unexcused.